The Fifteen Percent

 Eighty-five percent of children learn to read regardless of the method used.
 The Baratta-Lorton Reading Program was developed specifically for the fifteen percent of children for whom learning to read is a struggle, knowing that whatever is found to work for the fifteen percent will work for the eighty-five percent as well.

-What we found in practice is that while the eighty-five percent would have learned to read anyway, use of this program accelerates their learning, makes them more enthusiastic readers and writers, and makes them better spellers, too.
-Even more importantly, the fifteen percent learn to read and write just as well as if they had been eighty-five percenters all along.
+What we found in practice is that while the eighty-five percent would have learned to read anyway, use of this program accelerated their learning, made them more enthusiastic readers and writers, and made them better spellers, too.
+Even more importantly, the fifteen percent learned to read and write just as well as if they had been the eighty-five percenters all along.

-If we wish the child to make sense out of 4 + 3, then we would introduce the counters before we introduce the symbols.
-We begin by having the child count out a pile of four blocks, then a pile of three blocks and then slide the two piles together to get the seven block total.
-The symbols are then introduced to record a counting experience that already had meaning.
+If we wish the child to make sense out of 4 + 3, then we would introduce the manipulatives before we introduce the symbols.
+We would begin, for example, by having the child count out a pile of four blocks, then a pile of three blocks and then slide the two piles together and recount them to get the seven block total.
+Once the counting, sliding, and recounting process was mastered, we would then introduce the number symbols to record the counting experience that would now already have meaning.

-In reading, unlike arithmetic, when children are not yet able to make sense out of the abstract symbols which form the word 'cat', there has been no way for us to provide a set of experiences that allow children to understand what the abstract symbols represent before the symbols themselves are introduced.
+In reading, unlike arithmetic, when children are not yet able to make sense out of the letter symbols that form the word 'cat', there has been no way for us to provide a set of experiences equivalent to math manipulatives that allow children to understand what the letter symbols represent before the symbols themselves are introduced.

-To compound the problem, the abstract symbols from which the child is to draw meaning if he or she is to be able to read, offer at least three levels of difficulty not to be found with the more straight forward symbols with which we record arithmetic concepts.
+To compound the problem, the letter symbols from which the child is to draw meaning offer at least three levels of difficulty not to be found with the more straight forward numeric symbols with which we record arithmetic concepts.
 These three levels of difficulty are: